-As I mentioned in my last post, we are trying to follow a low carb diet and trying to cut back on rice in-take.
-We have been doing it for the past couple of weeks and so far it is going well.
-One day I made this spicy southwestern chicken salad with peanut butter lemon dressing for dinner.
+As I mentioned in my last post, we are on a low carb diet and trying to cut back on rice in-take.
+We are on this diet for past couple of weeks and so far it is going well.
+Spicy southwestern grilled chicken salad with peanut butter lemon dressing our dinner one if the days.

-Chicken is grilled with a spicy southwestern spice rub and is served on a bed of lettuce along with some roasted fresh sweet corn kernels, avocado and peanuts.
-The dressing is made with peanut butter and lemon~lime juice.
-The chicken was spicy and the salad was very filling with some romaine lettuce, fresh roasted corn and avocado.
+Chicken is grilled with a spicy southwestern spice rub and served on a bed of lettuce along with some roasted fresh sweet corn kernels, avocado and peanuts.
+Dressing for the salad is peanut butter and lemon~lime juice.
+Spicy chicken, romaine lettuce, fresh roasted corn and avocado makes it a wholesome filling salad.
 Both of us loved the salad and Mr.U wants to me to make it at least once a week.

 Source: Floating Kitchen